jrvalverde/bprof/README.md

 in 'png' (i.e. anything after the last dot is substituted by 'png': if the profiled script is 'test.sh' the plot will be 'test.png', if it was 'my.script', then 'my.png' will be produced).

-To run this script, download file 'bash_profile.bash' or 'bprof.bash' (at your own choice, both are the same), make it executable (_chmod 755 bash_profile.bash_) and run it specifying the name of the bash script to profile and any arguments required by that script, e.g.
+*To run this script*, you only need to download the file 'bash_profile.bash' or 'bprof.bash' (at your own choice, both are the same), make it executable (_chmod 755 bash_profile.bash_) and run it specifying the name of the bash script to profile and any arguments required by that script, e.g.